Here are my tips and step-by-step instructions for How To Make The Perfect Caramel.

 In the previous post, a few asked about using a thermometer.
 I once used a professional candy thermometer for a recipe I was making and the darn thing melted into an extremely unappetizing (and expensive) mess.
 So I think it’s better just to learn to rely on your nose and your eyes.
 Like grilling a steak, a thermometer can be useful, but there’s nothing like your senses to tell you when food is prepared to your liking.

-Here’s a few safety precautions you should take:
+Here are a few safety precautions you should take:

 When Is It Done?